Documentation

 Figuring out why something isn’t happening, for example, can be difficult if you don’t know the tricks.

-The first debugging tool you can use is the htmx.logAll() method.
-This will log every event that htmx triggers and
+The first debugging tool you can use is to set htmx.config.logAll to true.
+This will log every event that htmx

 Of course, that won’t tell you why htmx isn’t doing something.
 You might also not know what events a DOM